 Toilet – Phone Ve Sinh

 You maybe are feeling a bit overwhelmed with all the traffic and noise.
-But don’t let the hustle and bustle of the Hanoi city get to you.
+But don’t let the hustle and bustle of Hanoi city get to you.
 Do it as the locals do.
 Grab yourself a plastic or wooden chair by the street or go to some cute and classy cafes.

-Here is the list of best cafes to go in Hanoi.
+Here is the list of best cafes to go to in Hanoi.
 90% of them have free WIFI too.

 As the jet lag slowly fades away, enjoy your first Vietnamese coffee and egg coffee and watch the world go by.
 Once the coffee hits you, it’s time to go and explore what this city has to offer.
 Walk it off or call a grab or rent a bike from your hostel/hotel.

 The following points of interest in Hanoi are in no particular order, I recommend visiting whichever one is nearer to you at the time.

 The main areas are Hanoi Old Quarter And French Quarter (where most attractions are located) and Westlake (an ex-pat area and nice with lake and gardens).
 In Hanoi’s old quarter and french quarter you can visit – Opera House (book a play or something but also cool to look at from outside), Temple of Literature (the first University of Vietnam), Hoan Kiem Lake aka Sightsee Sword Lake, Ngoc Son Temple (famous lake & tempHanoi Hanoi), train street, Long Bien Bridge, Notre Dame cathedral, world heritage site, Ho Chi Minh Complex – if you arrive early you can see the flag ritual at 6 am, Ba Dinh Square, Ho Chi Minh Mausoleum, One Pillar Pagoda on the way to Westlake, Imperial Citadel of Thang Long, google gardens in Westlake (pretty place), Bat Trang pottery village.